opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

 -   If the constraint key of the unique constraint and primary key constraint contains all partition keys, a local index is created for the constraints.
 Otherwise, a global index is created.
 -   Currently, hash partitioning and list partitioning support only single-column partitioning, and do not support multi-column partitioning.
 -   When you have the  **INSERT**  permission on an interval partitioned table, partitions can be automatically created when you run  **INSERT**  to write data to the table.
+-   In the  **PARTITION FOR \(values\)**  syntax for partitioned tables, values can only be constants.
+-   In the  **PARTITION FOR \(values\)**  syntax for partitioned tables, if data type conversion is required for values, you are advised to use forcible type conversion to prevent the implicit type conversion result from being inconsistent with the expected result.
+-   The maximum number of partitions is 1048575.
+Generally, it is impossible to create so many partitions, because too many partitions may cause insufficient memory.
+Create partitions based on the value of  **local\_syscache\_threshold**.
+The memory used by the partitioned tables is about \(number of partitions x 3/1024\) MB.
+Theoretically, the memory occupied by the partitions cannot be greater than the value of  **local\_syscache\_threshold**.
+In addition, some space must be reserved for other functions.
+-   Currently, the statement specifying a partition cannot perform global index scan.

 ## Syntax<a name="en-us_topic_0283136653_en-us_topic_0237122119_en-us_topic_0059777586_sa46c661c13834b8389614f75e47a3efa"></a>